 5 Warning Signs You Might Be Depressed (and Not Just in a Bad Mood)

-It isn’t always easy to spot, but here are the five most common signs of depression to watch out for, according to experts.
+What does depression look like?
+It's not always easy to spot, but these are the most common signs of depression to watch out for, according to mental health experts.

 Feeling down for a day or two is one thing, but when that state of sadness persists, you could be facing something more serious: depression.
 It’s important to be able to recognize the difference between commonplace mood dips and more severe signs of depression, both in yourself and in others.